core-wg/core-responses/draft-bormann-core-responses.md

   applications that only process the latest response may track the latest sequence number for deduplication.

-* In 8.4 step 8, the option establishing the non-traditional responses may specify that error conditions processing a response are not fatal for the whole request.
+* In 8.4 step 8, the Option establishing the non-traditional responses may specify that error conditions processing a response are not fatal for the whole request.
-  This should be done when an option allows immediate follow-up requests.
+  This should be done when an Option allows immediate follow-up requests.
   This is the case for the Observe option:
   When an observation is refreshed, a response encrypted with the earlier request's request_kid may still be in flight.
   That in-flight response will fail decryption,